 - Guide 1: How to Remove service.exe Virus Process from Windows.

-- Guide 2: Get rid of service.exe Virus Process from Mac OS X.
+- Guide 2: Get rid of service.exe Virus Process on Mac OS X.

-- Guide 3: Remove service.exe Virus Process from Google Chrome.
+- Guide 3: Remove service.exe Virus Process in Google Chrome.

 - Guide 4: Erase service.exe Virus Process from Mozilla Firefox.